Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 }
 ```

-The first thing you need to do is to initialize LED_BUILTIN pin as an output pin with the line with the following command: `pinMode(LED_BUILTIN, OUTPUT);`. `LED_BUILTIN` is a constant that will always contain the number of your on-board LED.
+The first thing you need to do is to initialize the LED_BUILTIN pin as an output pin with the line with the following command:

+ `pinMode(LED_BUILTIN, OUTPUT);`

+`LED_BUILTIN` is a constant that will always contain the number of your on-board LED.

-In the main loop, to turn the LED on use the following command:
+In the main loop, to turn the LED ON, use the following command:

 `digitalWrite(LED_BUILTIN, HIGH);`

 This supplies 5 volts to the LED anode.
-That creates a voltage difference across the pins of the LED, and lights it up.
+That creates a voltage difference across the pins of the LED and lights it up.
-To turn the LED off use the following command:
+To turn the LED off, use the following command:
 `digitalWrite(LED_BUILTIN, LOW);`
-That takes the LED_BUILTIN pin back to 0 volts, and turns the LED off.
+That takes the LED_BUILTIN pin back to 0 volts and turns the LED off.

 In between the on and the off, to get enough time for a person to see the change, the `delay()` command is used.
 When you use the `delay()` command, nothing else happens for that amount of time.

-Apart from the ones described up there are a handful of new commands available.
-To learn more about these commands please go through [this page](https://www.arduino.cc/reference/en/).
+Apart from the ones described above, there are a handful of new commands available.
+To learn more about these commands, please go through [this page](https://www.arduino.cc/reference/en/).

 Calibration
 ======

 We use various sensors to measure physical quantities, but accuracy can be affected by factors like temperature and humidity.
-Equipment calibration is essential to address errors in measurements. **Calibration compares expected and measured values**, identifying the difference as structural error.
-There are a lot of good sensors these days and many are 'good enough' out of the box for many non-critical applications.
+Equipment calibration is essential to address errors in measurements. **Calibration compares expected and measured values**, identifying the difference as a structural error.
+There are a lot of good sensors these days, and many are 'good enough' out of the box for many non-critical applications.
 But in order to achieve the best possible accuracy, a sensor should be calibrated in the system where it will be used.

 There are three standard calibration methods used for sensors.
 They are:

-- One point calibration.
+- One-point calibration.
 - Two-point calibration.
 - Multi-Point Curve Fitting.

-Before knowing these methods we have to know the concept of Characteristic curve.
+Before knowing these methods, we have to know the concept of the characteristic curve.
 Every sensor has a characteristic curve that shows the response of the sensor to the given input value.
 In the calibration process, this characteristic curve of the sensor is compared with its ideal linear response.
 Some of the terms used with the characteristic curve are:

 - **Offset**: This value tells us whether the sensor output is higher or lower than the ideal linear response.
-- **Sensitivity or Slope**: This gives the rate of change of sensor output.
+- **Sensitivity or slope**: This gives the rate of change of sensor output.
 A difference in slope shows that the sensor output changes at a different rate than the ideal response.
 - **Linearity**: Not all sensors have a linear characteristic curve over the given measurement range.

-## One point calibration
+## One-point calibration

 It is the simplest type of calibration.
-If your sensor output is already scaled to useful measurement units, a one point calibration can be used to correct for sensor offset errors.
+If your sensor output is already scaled to useful measurement units, a one-point calibration can be used to correct for sensor offset errors.
 To calibrate one point at a time:
 1. Use your sensor to take a measurement.
 2. Examine that measurement in relation to your benchmark.